I ended the previous post in this series with the tease:

 That was over two months ago!
 I think it's time to finally reveal the answer to this question.

-According to Errol Martyn, who has written what must be the fullest account of Roberts' career, says that around the time of the airship's tethered test, it was 'patriotically named Australia 1'.1 He gives no source for this name and I couldn't find a reference to it in Trove or elsewhere.
+Errol Martyn, who has written what must be the fullest account of Roberts' career, says that around the time of the airship's tethered test, it was 'patriotically named Australia 1'.
+1 He gives no source for this name and I couldn't find a reference to it in Trove or elsewhere.
 In fact, most of the press accounts don't call it anything other than 'the airship' or 'the dirigible'.
 But not all:

 I find this extraordinary.
 Australia's first airship was named for a racist policy of ensuring an Australian nation free from non-Europeans.
 Why?